vicapow/heylewis.com/docs/endorsements.markdown

 My Dad is a city planner who does natural hazard mitigation on the Gulf Coast.
 Maybe for that reason I'm fascinated by forecasting...its difficulty and humanity's relative lack of interest in its accuracy.

-[Bent Flyvbjerg](http://www.sbs.ox.ac.uk/research/people/Pages/BentFlyvbjerg.aspx) says governments are mislead about the costs and benefits of large projects, specially rail.
+[Bent Flyvbjerg](http://www.sbs.ox.ac.uk/research/people/Pages/BentFlyvbjerg.aspx) says governments are mislead about the costs and benefits of large projects.
 He's willing to [call people out](http://www.sbs.ox.ac.uk/newsandevents/releases/Pages/Foolsandliars.aspx).

 [Nassim Nicholas Taleb](http://www.fooledbyrandomness.com/) is famous for writing The Black Swan.
 I'm allergic to everything about this man's style.